California man sentenced to death for killing family of 4

 Charles “Chase” Merritt was convicted in June of killing his former business associate Joseph McStay, McStay's wife, Summer, and their 4- and 3-year-old sons, Gianni and Joseph Jr. Prosecutors say he bludgeoned them with a sledgehammer.

-In an emotional statement delivered after his sentencing, Merritt continued to maintain his innocence, lashing out at prosecutors and witnesses he said framed him and the judge he claimed allowed it to happen.
+The hearing, which consumed more than 10 hours, concluded with several emotional statements from McStay's mother, brother, in-laws and surviving son, as well as from Merritt himself, who continued to maintain his innocence,

-“I loved Joseph," he said.
+“I loved Joseph," he said, his voice shaking a times.
 “He was a big part of my life and my family’s life.
 I would never have hurt him in any way.
 I would have never raised my hand for a woman or child.
 I did not do this thing."

+Merritt lashed out at prosecutors he said framed him, some witnesses he accused of lying and the judge he said allowed it to happen.

-The victims' family members, including McStay's mother, made equally emotional statements telling how the killings had scarred their lives.
+The victims' family members, meanwhile, dismissed Merritt as, in the words of McStay's mother, Susan Blake, “a despicable, evil monster.”